Looking for things to do in New Mexico this weekend? Lucky for you, you’ve come to the right spot.

 If you don’t have your own fishing rod, no need to worry.
 You can acquire your own pole rental and purchase a fishing permit and bait at Inn of the Mountain Gods for fishing at Lake Mescalero.

 Explore New Mexico on two wheels this weekend.
 Bicycling is not only fantastic exercise, but it also makes for quicker transportation.
 If you don’t have a bike, you can rent your own bike this weekend, with bike rentals starting at $12 per hour.

 See a Show

-If live entertainment is your thing, just check the events schedule to see whose performing this weekend!
-From live music acts to stand up comedy shows, you’ll discover the best New Mexico entertainment here.
+If live entertainment is your thing, just check the events schedule to see who’s performing this weekend!
+From live music acts to stand-up comedy shows, you’ll discover the best New Mexico entertainment.